Home / publications / commentaries /

 1. Understanding the Policy

-The UK already had some policies in place before 2021 designed in part to deter people from claiming asylum.
-These included restrictions on asylum seekers’ right to work, and restricting asylum seekers’ access to benefits.
-However, this briefing note focuses on measures introduced or announced since 2021.
-These include the Nationality and Borders Act 2022, the policy to send asylum seekers to Rwanda, and the Illegal Migration Bill 2023. ...Click to read more.
+Before 2021, the UK already had some policies in place designed in part to deter people from claiming asylum.
+These included restrictions on asylum seekers’ right to work and access to benefits.
+However, this briefing note focuses on measures announced or introduced from 2021 onwards.
+These include the Nationality and Borders Act 2022, the Rwanda plan, and the Illegal Migration Act 2023. ...Click to read more.

 The Nationality and Borders Act 2022

-If the Illegal Migration Bill becomes law, it will largely supersede the provisions introduced in the Nationality and Borders Act 2022 for many asylum applicants.
-The Nationality and Borders Act provisions would still apply to a cohort of people entering the UK or claiming asylum between 28 June 2022 and 6 March 2023, as well as to people who enter legally but overstay their visas and claim asylum whilst without immigration status.
+The Nationality and Borders Act provisions still apply to the cohort of people entering the UK or claiming asylum between 28 June 2022 and 6 March 2023, as well as to people who enter legally but overstay their visas and claim asylum whilst without immigration status.
 The provisions of the Nationality and Borders Act have been described in more detail elsewhere, such as in this House of Lords Library briefing.
 The key provisions designed to deter people from seeking asylum were:

 The Rwanda deal

-In April 2022, the government announced that it would send some asylum seekers to Rwanda under an agreement concluded with that country.
+In April 2022, the government announced that it would send some asylum seekers to Rwanda, under an agreement concluded with that country.
 Under the scheme, the UK’s legal responsibilities for people who have claimed asylum would largely end once they have been relocated to Rwanda.
 People affected by the policy would not be able to apply for asylum in the UK.
 Instead, they would be able to apply for asylum in Rwanda and have their claims processed there, within Rwanda’s asylum system.
-If their claim was successful, they would be offered protection in Rwanda, not the UK.
-Even if their claim were successful, they would not have the option to return to the UK.
-The Rwanda policy had not been implemented as of early 2023, pending the outcome of legal challenges.
+If their claim were successful, they would be given asylum in Rwanda, with no option to return to the UK.

 A more detailed discussion of the Rwanda policy is available in the Migration Observatory’s Q&A: the UK’s policy to send asylum seekers to Rwanda.